The website is maintained in Git and updated by pushing to the repository at github.com/dita-ot/website.

 --continuous build option to automatically regenerate the site output whenever documentation source files change.
 A staging environment provides a preview of generated site output via the

 --livereload option updates the content in the browser whenever source files change on disk.

 Travis CI continuous integration automatically republishes the latest development version of the documentation on the project website whenever changes are pushed to the

 develop branch of the dita-ot/docs repository.
 The development docs are indexed by Algolia DocSearch, which provides the full text search capabilities available via the search form in the navigation bar.

-The page footers in the development documentation include Edit this page links that open the DITA source file for the topic in oXygen XML Web Author.
+The pages in the development documentation include Edit this page links that open the DITA source file for the topic in oXygen XML Web Author.
 The web-based authoring workflow prompts users to log in to GitHub and fork the dita-ot/docs repository if necessary.
 Changes saved in the authoring environment are committed to a new branch, and a pull request is created to submit changes for review by the DITA-OT documentation team.